-A new study found that a quick fist bump spreads only one-twentieth the amount of bacteria that a handshake does.
-That's even better than a high-five, which passes along less than half the amount as a handshake.
+The familiar knocking of knuckles spreads only one-twentieth the amount of bacteria that a handshake does, researchers report.
+That’s better than a high-five, which still passes along less than half the amount as a handshake.

 Copyright 2014 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.